tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

     checkpoint, but is smaller because it doesn't have a backup model to be used if the training runs into divergence.

-Either kind of these checkpoint files can be converted to a standard (best/float) traineddata file or fast/integertraineddata file by using the `stop_training` and `convert_to_int` flags with lstmtraining.
+Either kind of these checkpoint files can be converted to a standard (best/float) traineddata file or slightly less accurate (fast/integer) traineddata file by using the `stop_training` and `convert_to_int` flags with lstmtraining.

 # TessTutorial